HEALTH CARE ACCESS

 This density is significantly lower for the 40.6% of the population that lives in rural areas.
 It is for this reason that Nicaragua’s Social Service initiative brings medical students to these communities.
 However, access remains limited since these training physicians may be assigned to up to fifteen communities at a time.

-San José De Gracía has access to a health center within their community.
-Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centers and are dependent on government funding.
+San José De Gracía has access to a health centre within their community.
+Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centres and are dependent on government funding.
 There is no access to private pharmacies.
 Additionally, as noted above, access to trained medical professionals is limited.

 During their initial communications with Global Brigades, the top three illnesses in children that San José De Gracía expressed were diarrhoeal diseases, respiratory infections, and parasitic infections.
 For adults, common illnesses are chronic diseases such as diabetes and hypertension, as well as respiratory infections and diarrhoea.
 Without access to trained healthcare professionals and medications, chronic diseases can go unmanaged, leading to further health problems.
 Acute illnesses can also be severe and affect the quality of life.